glotzerlab/hoomd-blue/README.md

 ## Installing HOOMD-blue

-HOOMD-blue binaries are available via [Anaconda](http://conda.pydata.org/docs/) and images via the [Docker Hub](https://hub.docker.com/).
+HOOMD-blue binary packages are available via [conda-forge](https://conda-forge.org/) and images via the [Docker Hub](https://hub.docker.com/).

 ### Docker images

-The [glotzerlab/software](https://hub.docker.com/r/glotzerlab/software/) images contain HOOMD-blue along with many other tools commonly used in simulation workflows.
-You can use these images to execute HOOMD-blue and related tools in Docker/Singularity containers on Mac, Linux, and cloud systems you control and on HPC clusters with Singularity support.
+Pull the [glotzerlab/software](https://hub.docker.com/r/glotzerlab/software/) to get HOOMD-blue along with many other tools commonly used in simulation workflows.
+Use these images to execute HOOMD-blue in Docker/Singularity containers on Mac, Linux, and cloud systems you control and on HPC clusters with Singularity support.
 CUDA and MPI operate with native performance on supported HPC systems
 See full usage information on the [glotzerlab/software docker hub page](https://hub.docker.com/r/glotzerlab/software/).

 Singularity: